A new bilingual musical by Liz Filios and Tanaquil Márquez

 Delaware Shakespeare launched its new Community Tour in Fall 2016 with Pericles, Prince of Tyre and has followed that up in subsequent years with As You Like It, The Merchant of Venice, and Romeo and Juliet.
 The productions travel throughout the state bringing thrilling, professional Shakespeare to audiences who may not have easy access to professional arts experiences..

 Community Tour productions play in non-theatrical settings such as multipurpose rooms, cafeterias, and gymnasiums.
 The production values are scaled for those spaces, with live music, minimal sets, and whatever lighting is available.
 The productions are performed with a cast of eight-to-nine actors and a musician.

 WATCH VIDEOS ABOUT THE 2017 & 2016 COMMUNITY TOURS BELOW

-The Community Tour, partially supported though a $95,000 challenge grant from the Longwood Foundation, is the most significant new undertaking since DSF’s founding.
-It is based on the innovative performance model of Ten Thousand Things, a Minneapolis theater company that has been bringing professional theatre, including Shakespeare, to people with little access to the wealth of the arts for more than 20 years.
-DSF joins a recent group of theatres, including three of the most prestigious Shakespeare companies in the United States, that are adapting the model for their own communities.
+The Community Tour is based on the innovative performance model of Ten Thousand Things, a Minneapolis theater company that has been bringing professional theatre, including Shakespeare, to people with little access to the wealth of the arts for more than 20 years.
+Delaware Shakespeare is proud to be part of the TEN THOUSAND THEATERS MOVEMENT, a recent group of theatres, including three of the most prestigious Shakespeare companies in the United States, that are adapting the model for their own communities.